RiccardoMearini/UrmaDealGenie/README.md

 # Urma-Gurd's 3Commas Deal Genie
-This is an Amazon Web Services (AWS) Lambda Function that runs regularly in the cloud, and updates configured 3Commas deals to change the Take Profit % (TP) based on sets of rules.
+This is simple function that runs every few minutes, and updates configured 3Commas deals to change the Take Profit % (TP) based on sets of rules.
+It can be run as a standalone console application, a Docker container or a cloud hosted Amazon Web Services (AWS) Lambda Function.

 Typically this is used to automatically increase TP% as your bot deals buy more safety orders, so that they take advantage of the extra volume and volatility to make more profit.

-It requires an AWS account, and some basic knowledge of AWS would be useful.
+The Lambda function requires an AWS account, and some basic knowledge of AWS would be useful.
 In future, if the demand is there, I can look at alternative deployment targets.

 # Donations
 If you got some value out of this project, please consider donating.
 A lot of time and effort went into creating this, and I'm hoping to expand the functionality to include more deal rules and functionality.